bufferapp/android-guidelines/project_style_guidelines.md

         android:text="@string/button_skip_sign_in"
         android:textColor="@color/bluish_gray" />

-Note: This formatting can be carried out by using the format feature in android studio -
+Note: This formatting can be carried out by using the format feature in Android Studio -

 `cmd + shift + L`